A. LEGISLATION AND RULES

 In February 2019, the AIFC Court and the IAC officially launched the new e-justice system, which is the first for the Central Asian region and allows parties to file claims with the AIFC and the IAC in electronic form from anywhere in the world.

 In June 2019, the AIFC Court and the IAC imposed a moratorium on fees and charges.
 All parties to a contract signed before 31 December 2021 with the reservation of the IAC to resolve disputes, will be entitled to receive services for the administration of the dispute resolution process in the IAC arising under this contract, free of charge before and after 31 December 2021.
+Coming soon this year, the AIFC Court and the IAC plan to introduce fees that will apply to those who have not signed a contract by the date of introduction.

-With the beginning of quarantine, most of the business processes went online, including courts and some arbitration institutions, such as the IAC, the CA of NCE, which, following the advice and guidance of the government continue to provide online dispute resolution services.
+With the beginning of quarantine, most of the business processes went online.
+Including courts and some arbitration institutions, such as the IAC, the CA of NCE, which, following the advice and guidance of the government continue to provide online dispute resolution services.